albelaiz/booking_site/TESTIMONIALS_IMPLEMENTATION.md

 # Testimonials Management Implementation

 ## Overview
-Successfully implemented admin and staff access to edit the "What Our Guests Say About BayHaven" testimonials section.
+Successfully implemented admin and staff access to edit the "What Our Guests Say About TmudaStay" testimonials section.
 The implementation includes:

 ## Features Completed